-Cybersecurity Essentials (11) course is a required course for the IT Networking Academy Completer Program.
+Cybersecurity Essentials (11) course is a required course for the IT Networking Academy Completer Program that is open only for students currently enrolled in P-TECH.
 This course develops a foundational understanding of cybersecurity and how it relates to information and network security.
 The course introduces students to characteristics of cyber crime, security principles, technologies, and procedures to defend networks.
 Through interactive, multimedia content, lab activities, and multi-industry case studies, students build technical and professional skills to pursue careers in cybersecurity.